-Company Representative's Name Company Name Company Address City, State, Zip Code Dear (company representative's name) This letter is to inform you that (insert company name) is indebted to the United States Government in the amount of \$XX,XXX.XX) on Contract No. XXXXXXX-XX-XXXXX and that payment in full is due not later than 30 days after the date of this notification.
-Please remit a check in the amount of \$ payable to the payment office that is identifing your contract, annotated with the contract number and accompanied by a copy of this demander payment.
-Repayment of this debt is necessary to recoup overpayment made by the Government stemmin from overpricing as a result of submittal of defective certified cost or pricing data.
-The reduce contract price is shown in the attached contract modification.
-The dates and amounts of overpayments are shown below along with the interest and penalty due on each overpayment (esce attached). d The interest due amount below above has been computed in accordance with
+Company Representative's Name Company Name Company Address City, State, Zip Code Dear (company representative's name) This letter is to inform you that (insert company name) is indebted to the United States Government in the amount of \$XX,XXX.XX) on Contract No. XXXXXX-XX-XXXX and that payment in full is due not later than 30 days after the date of this notification.
+Please remit a check in the amount of \$ payable to the payment office that is identified in your contract, annotated with the contract number and accompanied by a copy of this demand for payment.
+Repayment of this debt is necessary to recoup overpayment made by the Government stemming from overpricing as a result of submittal of defective certified cost or pricing data.
+The reduced contract price is shown in the attached contract modification.
+The dates and amounts of overpayments are shown below along with the interest and penalty due on each overpayment (or see attached).
+The interest due amount below above has been computed in accordance with

-ITEM OVERPAYMENT DATE OF INTEREST
+ITEM OVERPAYMENT AMOUNT DATE OF OVERPAYMENT INTEREST DUE THRU (INSERT DATE)

-AMOUNT OVERPAYMENT DUE THRU

-(INSERT

-DATE)